matthewsimo/tetris/readme.md

 - [escape]: restarts on game over

 You'll need a web server to load the game locally, `$ npm install`, run it with `$ node node_modules/webserver/webserver.js`.

+Once you're up and running locally, punch in the konami code to initialize game.
+Or run `tetris.init();` in the console..